ForgottenScream/my-qubes-journey/docs/source/architecture/qube-roles.rst

 Qube Roles
 ==========

-You probably read the last page and thought, "system qubes? what?" which is fair, if you haven't read anything else or had a good look at the diagram from the threat-model page it is confusing.
-Essentially different components of your computer are also isolated in various qubes.
+This page will explain the different types of qubes that will come in your system as well as their roles.

 System Qubes
 ============

+If you haven't read anything else or had a good look at the diagram from the threat-model page you may not be familiar with system qubes.
+Essentially different components of your computer are also isolated in various qubes.
 The default system qubes are:

 - sys-net - This is where the internet comes in since it is the only qube that is actually connected to the network device in your computer.